The first thing (ok second, after thinking about all the things I am grateful for and smiling) I do in the mornings, is turn on the music.

 Listening to music has a lot of advantages — so many, as a matter of fact, that music is being utilized therapeutically in a fresh branch of complementary medicine known as music therapy.
 That’s part of why listening to music makes an excellent mindfulness exercise.
 You are able to play soothing new-age music, classical music, or a different type of slow-tempo music to feel calming effects and make it an exercise by truly centering on the sound and vibration of every note, the feelings that the music brings up inside you and additional sensations that are happening "right now" as you listen.

-Different types of music for different types have slightly different benefits
+Different types of music have slightly different benefits

 “The effect of different types of music on mood will largely depend on people's individual preference and experience,” says Bridget O'Connell, head of information at the mental health charity Mind.